 - Fertilization process in brief by a flow chart.

 - Sexual reproduction in humans:

-- Main organs of male and female reproductive system
+- Main organs of the male and female reproductive system

 - Brief account of abiotic or non-living components such as air, soil, water and climatic factors such as sunlight, temperature, humidity and wind;